-- 1.1 This policy sets out our vision for how The Gateway works to support, advise, challenge and intervene so that the best outcomes can be realised for students with Special Educational Needs and Disabilities (SEND). - 1.2 We follow a continual cycle of self-reflection, adaptation and improvement, in order that the leadership of SEND can focus on raising standards for all children and young people with SEND.
+- 1.1 This policy sets out our vision for how the GLC primary schools work to support, advise, challenge and intervene so that the best outcomes can be realised for pupils with Special Educational Needs and Disabilities (SEND).
+It is fully compliant with the Special educational needs and disability code of practice: 0 to 25 years [September 2014, updated January 2015]. - 1.2 We follow a continual cycle of self-reflection, adaptation and improvement, in order that the leadership of SEND can focus on raising standards for all children and young people with SEND.
 The SEND information report outlines how our vision, aims and objectives of this policy are implemented in our academies. - 1.3 The policy complies with section 19 of the Children and Families Acts, 2014, and is written with reference to inclusive education and legislation.
-It is fully compliant with the Special educational needs and disability code of practice: 0 to 25 years [September 2014, updated January 2015], and should be read in conjunction with statutory guidance, as detailed in section 3.
+It should be read in conjunction with statutory guidance, as detailed in section 3.

-2. GLC Guiding Vision, Values and Aims for SEND and Equality
+1. GLC Guiding Vision, Values and Aims for SEND and Equality

 2.1 All children and young people at the GLC are entitled to support for their learning to enable them to develop the skills, knowledge and understanding to reach their full potential.
-Our expectations for students with special educational needs or disabilities [SEND] are the same as for all students; they deserve the right to an outstanding education.
-The progress, development and outcomes for students with SEND are therefore integral to the GLC's development:
+Our expectations for pupils with special educational needs or disabilities [SEND] are the same as for all pupils; they deserve the right to an outstanding education.
+The progress, development and outcomes for pupils with SEND are therefore integral to the GLC's development: